Personal Injury Information Center

-Each year hundreds of thousands of people die as a result of the negligence of their doctors, hospitals or healthcare providers.
+Each year hundreds of thousands of people die as a result of the negligence of their doctors, hospitals or health care providers.
 Additionally, countless others suffer from complications due to negligent care.
-Medical malpractice is defined as the failure of your healthcare professional to follow the standard of care in a particular situation, the result of which causes an injury.
+Medical malpractice is defined as the failure of your health care professional in following the standard of care in a particular situation, the result of which causes an injury.
 These injuries may range from moderate to paralysis or even wrongful death.

-One of the most rapidly growing forms of medical malpractice is failure to diagnose.
-Some common examples of these claims include: failure to diagnose heart attacks and strokes and failure to diagnose variety of different cancer, including breast cancer, brain tumors and colon cancer.
+One of the most rapidly growing forms of medical malpractice is the failure to diagnose.
+Some common examples of these claims include: failure to diagnose heart attacks and strokes, and failure to diagnose variety of cancer, including breast cancer, brain tumors and colon cancer.